MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 	(**) This item is available only for F3F event types, for F3B event types is Base A always on left

+	(***) Switch has to keep “high” value for permanent locking the GPS Home position, a momentary switch is not suitable.
+If a functional switch should be used, it must be	configured as status switch

 	<img width="393" height="206" alt="image" src="https://github.com/user-attachments/assets/f2bb632f-dedf-4ac2-acd9-b7753b31438d" />
 	<img width="392" height="115" alt="image" src="https://github.com/user-attachments/assets/3aa0b767-86bd-4733-b853-805d663209ff" />

 - "GPS F3X Tracker" widget configuration:
-	- Start race switch: any 2-position switch or functional switch, mandatory
+	- Start race switch: any 2-position switch, physical or logical, or any other source with range <-100, +100>, mandatory (*)
 	- Logging: controls logging of event information
  	- Flight correction factor management: Source for setting of the Flight correction factor during flight, not mandatory, see chapter 10
  	- Flight correction factor: defines value for correction of flight position, 0 = no correction
 	- Input debug GPS latitude and longitude: used for emulation of GPS input in debug mode  (suggested analog sources elevator and rudder), not mandatory

+	(*) Switch can be state or momentary

 	<img width="392" height="197" alt="image" src="https://github.com/user-attachments/assets/36149c21-45d8-4919-a040-0509fc077e56" />